b72u68/fileeter/README.md

-In your chromium browser, type `chrome://extensions` if you're using Google Chrome (or `edge://extensions` if you're using Microsoft Edge like a psychopath) in your address/search bar (or choose "Manage extensions" option in your Extensions settings) and turn on "Developer mode" on the upper right corner of the page.
+In your chromium browser, type `chrome://extensions` if you're using Google Chrome (or `edge://extensions` if you're using Microsoft Edge like a psychopath) in your address/search bar (or choose "Manage extensions" option in your Extensions settings) and turn on "Developer mode" in the upper right corner of the page.

 Next click on "Load unpacked" and choose the repository you have just cloned to your local machine.